 Korczak’s Studio and Home

-Visit the original Ziolkowski family home and see Korczak's many sculptural works from before and after he arrived in the Black Hills.
+Visit the original Ziolkowski family home where Korczak's many sculptural works from before and after he arrived in the Black Hills still reside.

 The Incredible Scale of Crazy Horse